Environment, Social and Governance

 Supply Chain Management

-When selecting suppliers and contract manufacturers we evaluate the quality of their products as well as related controls and processes.
-This includes an assessment of compliance with quality standards like ISO 9001, Modern Slavery Act requirements and Conflict Minerals regulations.
-The Company has a long-standing practice of directly managing relationships with key component suppliers rather than relying on contract manufacturers to source all components for the following reasons:
+When selecting suppliers and contract manufacturers, Audinate evaluates the quality of their products as well as related controls and processes.
+Audinate assesses any potential new suppliers through an onboarding process to ensure consistency with our internal standards.
+Audinate has a long-standing practice of directly managing relationships with key component suppliers rather than relying on contract manufacturers to source all components for the following reasons:

 - Direct evaluation of key component suppliers is part of our quality assurance process;